eBook: Brief Summary

 The vast majority of ebooks are distributed online, either through e-commerce systems, or offered for free by publishers on their own websites, although they are also sometimes distributed in libraries or book stores.
 Many ebooks are digital versions of books that also exist in print, however some ebooks exist without a traditional print version and many authors choose to self-publish ebooks due to the low costs and quick distribution associated.

-eBook: Detailed Description
+eBook: Detailed Summary

 The history of the ebook can be traced all the way back to the 1940s, when the first e-readers were invented.
 The first ever ebook available on the internet was the US Declaration of Independence, which was created in digital form by Michael S. Hart in 1971.
 Hart also created Project Gutenberg; a digital library, which primarily consists of converted public domain titles.
 By 1996, Project Gutenberg had reached 1,000 English language ebooks.